dbeniamine/cheat.sh-vim/Readme.md

-*This repository is a mirror, for developpement and issues, please go to [gitlab](https://gitlab.com/dbeniamine/cheat.sh-vim/)*
+*This repository is a mirror, for development and issues, please go to [gitlab](https://gitlab.com/dbeniamine/cheat.sh-vim/)*

 # Vim Cheat.sh